<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 You're ready for an adventure!

-Come spend a whole semester living abroad, and take vacations to places like Peru as an ILP volunteer!
+Come spend a whole semester living abroad, and take vacations to places like Machu Picchu as an ILP volunteer!
 We have decades of experience sending groups of college-age volunteers to teach English or help in an orphanage, with vacation days, free time, and weekends off to do tons of exploring.
-Come see which country would be your best fit!
+We're big fans of our program in Peru, especially if you want to see places like Machu Picchu!

 Topics: Central America